 “In answer to your question,” he pulled the door back.
 “Our family’s story starts at many different points.”

-He learned against the hood, and glanced up at me.
+He leaned against the hood and glanced up at me.
 I was slightly taller than him.

 “Well,” he sighed.
-“Our story could start when my brothers and I were placed on the Orphan Train back at the turn of the century.
+“Our story could start when my brothers and I were placed on an Orphan Train of sorts back at the turn of the century.
 Our story could start in a Brooklyn alleyway.
-Our story could start when Millen went to Sicily to be baptized.
-Our story could start when Catrina pulled on her fur coat, and raced down to the train station that winter’s day back in nineteen-oh-four to meet her husband for lunch.
-Our story could start at the end of the Civil War when our then twelve-year-old grandfather’s older brother went missing.
-Our story could start when I was a depressed freshman in college and almost killed myself.
-But, we all like to think that our story started that Christmas morning when my brothers and I nervously crept down the stairs for breakfast.
+Our story could start when Millen traveled to Sicily in 1911 to be baptized.
+Our story could start when Catrina pulled on her fur coat and raced down to the train station that winter’s day back in 1904 to meet her husband for lunch.
+Our story could start at the end of the Civil War when our then sixteen-year-old grandfather’s older brother, Jasper, vanished without a trace.
+Our story could start when I was a depressed junior in college and almost killed myself.
+But, we all like to think our story started that Christmas morning when my brothers and I nervously crept down the stairs for breakfast.
 That was the day our lives officially changed.”

 I stared hard at my uncle.
-Orphan Train, alleyway, Civil War, disappeared and suicide all swam through my mind.
-I was at a daze.
+Orphan Train, alleyway, Civil War, vanished and suicide all swam through my mind.
+I was in a daze.
 Uncle Theodore could sense and see my confusion.

 “It’s time to come home, darling,” he whispered.
 “Your Papi has been extremely upset because you haven’t spoken to him in days.
 He wants you to see why we kept this secret, and many more from you, and why we waited until you were sixteen.”

 I nodded.
 I knew what the Orphan Train was.
-Poor and abandoned children from New York and Chicago were placed on these trains and sent out to places to be adopted by either wealthy couples, or farmers for labor.
+Poor and abandoned children from New York and Chicago were placed on these trains and sent out to cities to be adopted by either wealthy couples or farmers for free labor.
 There was no way Papi and his brothers were adopted.
 They had real parents.
 I remember them.
-I stared hard at my uncle, and nodded.
-An unseen force was telling me to grow-up, and accept my fate.
+I stared hard at my uncle and nodded.
+An unseen force was telling me to grow up and accept my fate.

 I settled into the leather seat, as Uncle Theodore slipped into the driver’s side.
-As the engine purred to life, we left Woodlake and made our way to the far opposite side of Sherman where our old farmhouse stood.
+As the engine purred to life, we left Crystal Lake and made our way to the far opposite side of Sherwood where our old farmhouse stood.
 Closing my eyes, I settled back, as Uncle Theodore began his story.